-When we conduct audits of programs like Medicare, we typically identify improper payments within one data set.
-But what if auditors could analyze multiple large data sets simultaneously to identify deceased individuals who are continuing to receive Medicare payments?
-The Innovation Lab will be able to use advanced search and data mining analysis to do just that.
+What if the Innovation Lab could help auditors analyze multiple large data sets simultaneously to identify deceased individuals who are continuing to receive Medicare payments?
+The Innovation Lab will be able to use data science techniques like advanced search and data mining analysis to do just that.

 Saving taxpayer money with advanced methods

 The techniques that emerge from the Innovation Lab have the potential to save billions of dollars for taxpayers across the full spectrum of federal programs.

 Imagine, for example, being able to throw the analytical power of AI and machine learning at the billions of data points in the Department of Treasury’s general fund and getting to the point where you could identify every improper payment without the need for any statistical sampling at all.

 Understanding the opportunities, challenges, and implications of emerging technologies such as AI plays an important role in informed decision-making.
 In July, 2017, GAO brought together representatives from industry, government, academia, and nonprofit organizations during the Forum on Artificial Intelligence to consider the potential implications of AI developments.
 Participants highlighted several areas that they believe warrant further research (below).